 Internships, study, and the kind of competitions that eat weekends.

-Six-month internship in the fintech domain.
-Built and maintained Primary Dealer System services in Quarkus, shipped responsive React + TypeScript front-ends, collaborated with cross-functional teams on system architecture, and contributed to technical documentation and code reviews — plus an indecent amount of debugging Keycloak.
+Six-month internship in the fintech domain on the Primary Dealer System (capital-markets trading, ATrad).
+Built backend services in Java/Quarkus using both reactive and imperative programming, with Flyway database migrations and Keycloak authentication; shipped responsive React + TypeScript front-ends; collaborated with cross-functional teams in Agile sprints and contributed to documentation and code reviews — plus an indecent amount of debugging Keycloak.

 BSc Computer Engineering, GPA 3.91 / 4.0.
 Concentrating on distributed systems, machine learning, and applied cryptography.